JMatthewK/LaserTagBlasterApp/documentation.md

 **I realized that doing everything with a camera would create the problem of not knowing who got hit because it may mistake players.
 SO a combo of IR and CV could be baller**

+7. I am finally at the point of the API where I can register/remove players start a game, register hits and then end a game where it will reset.